hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

 .. note::

-   ``--help`` reflects the schema compiled into your build, so version-gated options (for example those requiring a newer hypre) are listed only when they are actually available.
+   ``--help`` shows the schema in your build.
+It shows version-dependent options only when the current `hypre` version supports them.

 .. _CLIOverrides:

 CLI Overrides (``-a/--args``)
 -----------------------------

-When running the ``hypredrive-cli`` driver, it is often convenient to keep a base YAML file and override a few parameters from the command line.
+You can keep a base YAML file and override selected parameters from the command line.

-The driver supports this via the ``-a`` / ``--args`` flag, followed by key/value pairs in the form:
+The ``-a`` or ``--args`` option introduces command-line key/value pairs in this form:

 - ``--path:to:key <value>``

-The ``path:to:key`` is interpreted as a YAML path where ``:`` separates nested blocks.
-Overrides are applied after reading the YAML file, so the command line takes precedence over the file.
+The driver interprets ``path:to:key`` as a YAML path.
+The ``:`` character separates nested blocks.
+The driver applies overrides after it reads the YAML file.
+Thus, the command line takes precedence.

 Examples (based on ``examples/ex1.yml``):